apktntaj/techmyselfcs/README.md

 All notes are written in Indonesian for easier understanding and personal reflection.
 In the future maybe I will translate this into English.

----

-*"In the era of LLMs and coding agents, learning languages and frameworks is no longer the primary goal.
-The real focus shifts to higher-level abstractions: problem framing, system design, constraints, and verification.
+In the era of LLMs and coding agents, learning languages and frameworks is no longer the primary goal.The real focus shifts to higher-level abstractions: problem framing, system design, constraints, and verification.

-Languages and frameworks remain important, but mainly as execution mediums rather than core skills."* - Alam Asy'arie
+Languages and frameworks remain important, but mainly as execution mediums rather than core skills.